 The title page should include

-- the main title (and subtitle, if any) which should be as brief as possible while conveying the essential features of the article’s contents;
+- the main title (and subtitle, if any) which should be as brief as possible while conveying the essential features of the article’s contents, including study design

 - the authors should be listed (without their qualifications) on a separate line in the order in which they will appear in the published article with the institutional affiliation of each author.
 Authors' names should be listed as first initial(s) then surname;

 - a short title (to be used on the continuing pages of the published article);

 - three or four keywords or phrases for indexing purposes;

 - a brief synopsis (limit: 40 words) for original articles, reviews, viewpoints, commentaries and special articles, to be used in the contents as an overview of the manuscript.

 This should not be more than 300 words and should be structured: objective, methods, results, conclusion.
 The registry name and URL (eg, clinicaltrials.gov, socialscienceregistry.org) and registration number for intervention studies should be stated at the end of the abstract.